Lawsuit: Death of Black teen at juvenile center foreshadowed

 WICHITA, Kan.
-(AP) — The death of a Black teenager at a Kansas juvenile detention center was foreshadowed five years earlier by a state inspection of the facility that noted systemic deficiencies in its handling of children with mental health issues, according to a federal civil rights lawsuit filed Monday.
+(AP) — The death of a Black teenager at a Kansas juvenile detention center was foreshadowed five years earlier by a state inspection that noted systemic deficiencies in the facility's handling of children with mental health issues, according to a federal civil rights lawsuit filed Monday.

 Cedric Lofton’s foster father called authorities in September 2021 seeking help because the 17-year-old was hallucinating and needed to go to a mental health facility.
 Instead, police forcibly took him to the Sedgwick County Juvenile Intake and Assessment Center, where he had to be resuscitated after he was held facedown for more than 30 minutes during an altercation.
 He died two days later.

-His brother, Marquan Teetz, acting as representative of Lofton's estate, sued Sedgwick County, five detention center employees, the City of Wichita, and the unidentified police officers.
-According to the complaint, he seeks to “illuminate the truth and obtain some measure of justice for Cedric's death."
+His brother, Marquan Teetz, acting as representative of Lofton's estate, sued Sedgwick County, five detention center employees, the city of Wichita, and the unidentified police officers.
+According to the complaint, Teetz seeks to “illuminate the truth and obtain some measure of justice for Cedric's death."

+Teetz said Monday that he is heartbroken from his brother's death, adding that he sued “just to show they can't get away with it.
+I want to prove we still have a justice system."

+More than 30 people gathered in front of the Sedgwick County Courthouse chanting, “Justice for CJ!” after his lawyers held a news conference to announce the filing of the lawsuit.

-The Associated Press sent emails seeking comment Monday to the county and Wichita police.
-Sedgwick County's Corrections Director Glenda Martens has described what happened as “tragic” but said that the corrections workers followed policy in restraining the teen.
-Wichita police have said they've been looking into the actions officers took when booking the teen.
+The county did not immediately reply to emails from The Associated Press seeking comment.
+The Wichita Police Department said it cannot comment on pending litigation.
+Sedgwick County's Corrections Director Glenda Martens has described what happened as “tragic” but said that the corrections workers followed policy in restraining the Cedric Lofton.
+Wichita police have said they've been looking into the actions officers took when booking Lofton.

-No one has been criminally charged in the death.
-In January, Sedgwick County District Attorney Marc Bennett said the state’s “stand-your-ground” law prevents him from bringing any charges in Lofton’s death because staff members were protecting themselves.
+No one has been criminally charged in Lofton's death.
+In January, Sedgwick County District Attorney Marc Bennett said the state’s “stand-your-ground” law prevents him from bringing any charges because staff members were protecting themselves.

-The civil lawsuit seeks compensatory and punitive damages in an amount to be determined by a jury.
-A news conference was planned for Monday at the Sedgwick County Courthouse to announce the filing.
-Teetz and community activists were expected to speak at the event.
+Teetz's lawsuit seeks compensatory and punitive damages in an amount to be determined by a jury.

-The lawsuit contends that Lofton's death was “presaged" by that KDOC inspection.
-The inspection report, a copy of which The Associated Press reviewed, noted systemic deficiencies at the juvenile facility, including its inability to handle children with mental health issues, its need for training on de-escalation techniques and management of risk.
+The lawsuit contends that Lofton's death was “presaged" by the state Corrections Department inspection.
+The inspection report, a copy of which the AP reviewed, noted systemic deficiencies at the juvenile facility, including its inability to handle children with mental health issues, its need for training on de-escalation techniques and management of risk.

 The scathing inspection also cited the facility's need for assistance in dealing with a Wichita Police Department “who too often dropped juveniles at JIAC's door as a form of punishment while refusing any obligation to transport such juveniles for mental health treatment," according to the court filing.